iaincollins/icarus/README.md

 ## More Information

 ICARUS Terminal is free, open-source software.

-The application checks for new releases and will give you the option to install updates when they available.

-As of v0.4.0 all releases are signed with a code signing certificate.

 Windows 10 or newer is required.
+All releases are signed with a code signing certificate.
+ICARUS Terminal checks for new releases and will give you the option to install updates when they available.

+ICARUS Terminal does not record Personally Identifiable Information (PII).
+ICARUS Terminal includes integrations with services like [EDSM](https://www.edsm.net), [EDDB](https://eddb.io/) and [INARA](https://inara.cz/).
+Data such as your current in-game location, cargo, etc. may be sent to them order to render information in the interface.
+ICARUS Terminal does not expose or send information about you or your in game character (e.g. your name, user name, commander name or ship name) but any requests made to a third party will include your IP address.

-Instructions for a one-step build process for native versions on Linux and MacOS X (or older versions of Windows) can be found below.
+Instructions for a one-step build process for native versions on Linux and MacOS X (or older versions of Windows) can be found in the documentation for developers below.

 Elite Dangerous is copyright Frontier Developments plc.
 This software is not endorsed by nor reflects the views or opinions of Frontier Developments and no employee of Frontier Developments was involved in the making of it.